playframework/playframework/documentation/manual/Migration22.md

 Another thing that has changed is the location of the Unix script that starts a Play application.
 Prior to 2.2 the Unix script was named `start` and it resided in the root level folder of the distribution.
 With 2.2 the `start` script is named as per the project's name and it resides in the distribution's `bin` folder.
 In addition there is now a `.bat` script available to start the Play application on Windows.

+> Please note that the format of the arguments passed to the `start` script has changed.
+Please issue a `-h` on the `start` script to see the arguments now accepted.

 Please consult the [["Starting your application in production mode"|Production]] documentation for more information on the new `stage` and `dist` tasks.